Guide

 RTO Reduction Guide: 4 Levers to Reduce Pakistan Ecommerce Returns

-What you will learn: How to measure your true RTO rate, which of the 4 operational levers has the highest impact, and how to configure Kliovo Shop to reduce Pakistan ecommerce returns from 30% to under 8% — without changing your courier or adding headcount.
+Every Pakistani online store deals with return to origin (RTO) — orders that ship but come back undelivered.
+This guide is about how to reduce RTO in Pakistan using 4 operational levers you can configure today.
+What you will learn: How to measure your true RTO rate, which lever has the highest impact, and how to configure Kliovo Shop to reduce Pakistan ecommerce returns from an industry-reported 25–40% to under 8% — without changing your courier or adding headcount.

 11 min read